Discover more from Black Mountain Analysis

-Now, why has the 101st airborne division of the US Army been deployed to Eastern Europe?
-To Romania?
-My personal assumption is that they stay idle for the Odessa moment.
-If the Odessa moment happens, the US government (better, the US oligarchy) will have the opportunity, to move the 101st into Odessa.
+Now, why has the 101st airborne division of the US Army been deployed to Eastern Europe — to Romania?
+My personal assumption is that they are waiting for the Odessa moment.
+If the Odessa moment happens, the US government (better, the US oligarchy) will have the opportunity to move the 101st into Odessa.

 So why the 101st?
 Well, they can be quickly deployed with helicopters and create facts on the ground.
-In fact, create a big “chicken game” right in Odessa.
+In fact they can create a big “chicken game” right in Odessa.
 This would create two problems for the Russians:

 If now the Russians attack Odessa and the American troops, then they would have triggered WW3 from the Western perspective.
 This is mainly for the civilian audience worldwide to measure how a world war has started and how it could have been avoided.
 No one will ask why the Americans have moved in after the first missiles start flying.
 They might ask who shot first, but it doesn’t matter.
 All would die anyway in nuclear fire.

 As I pointed out already above, Odessa is a crucial and wonderful historical city for Russia.
-In fact, Russia doesn’t want to fight in such cities, to preserve them.
-If the Americans would move in, Russia would be forced to destroy Odessa, to get them out of there.
+In fact, Russia doesn’t want to fight in such cities, Russia wants to preserve them.
+If the Americans would move in, Russia would be forced to destroy Odessa to get them out of there.
 Again, it doesn’t matter anymore at such a point.

 Will this “Chicken Plan” be activated by the Americans?
 I really don’t know.
 If they assume that Russia would back down if they move in, then it could happen.
 But such information would be wrong and the escalation would start.
 I personally don’t believe yet, judging by the political climate, that it would be triggered.
 But this assessment could change anytime.
 For now, I don’t want to issue any warnings.

-Provided that such a “Chicken Plan” would be triggered by the Americans, there is still the question, which strategy the Russians would choose to get them out of there.
+Provided that such a “Chicken Plan” would be triggered by the Americans, there is still the question of which strategy the Russians would choose to get them out of there.
 Here are some possibilities: